 Travel can be unpredictable.
 Delayed trains and canceled flights can cause chaos to your travel plans, so packing more medication than you need will help you if you run into difficulty.

-If you don’t speak the local lingo or you’re away from a pharmacy during your travels, it’s even more important to pack more than you’ll need – and consider splitting up your medication in different bags and locations if you’re prone to losing things.
+If you don’t speak the local lingo or you’re away from a pharmacy during your travels, it’s even more essential to pack more than you’ll need – and consider splitting up your medication in different bags and locations if you’re prone to losing things.

 Many travel experts recommend carrying medication in your carry-on bag in its original container.
 This way, if anything happens to your luggage, you won’t be at risk.